Quansight-Labs/quansight-labs-site/posts/2021/01/packaging_painpoints_in_2021.md

 - ABI tags are limited: multi-CUDA options, multi-SIMD options

 _RG: for packages with compiled code, ABI tags in the wheel filename can be used to specify certain properties, like what Python version, operating system or set of base libraries like glibc the wheel is for.
-Anything that doesn't have an ABI tag cannot be supported though.
+Anything that doesn't have an ABI tag cannot be supported, though.
 Examples of unsupported features are CUDA version and CPU capabilities for SIMD instruction sets.
 Therefore projects can only make a single choice there for what they upload to PyPI; everything else must be hosted elsewhere._

 - The rise of new (and old) architectures: Linux on ARM64, macOS M1, PowerPC, AIX, Z/OS